Kmohamedalie/CIFAR10_ML-vs-DL/README.md

 ### 1. Introduction
    Computer vision is a field of artificial intelligence (AI) that enables computers and systems to derive meaningful information from digital images, videos, and other visual inputs - and take actions or make recommendations based on that information.
 Computer vision enables machines to see, observe and understand, while AI enables computers to think [1].
-    In this paper we will do a comparative analysis of image recognition between machine learning using feature descriptions and support vector machine (svm) Classifier vs deep learning using convolutional neural networks (CNN), on CIFAR-10 dataset.
+    In this paper we will do a comparative analysis of image recognition between machine learning using feature descriptions and support vector machine <a href="https://scikit-learn.org/stable/modules/svm.html>(svm)</a> Classifier vs deep learning using convolutional neural networks <a href="https://insightsimaging.springeropen.com/articles/10.1007/s13244-018-0639-9#:~:text=CNN%20is%20a%20type%20of,%2D%20to%20high%2Dlevel%20patterns">(CNN)</a>, on CIFAR-10 dataset.
 The comparison will be based on the following aspects: data, accuracy, training time, hardware, features, interpretability.

 ![image](https://user-images.githubusercontent.com/63104472/219057648-0096a8cb-2048-4d14-9d9c-a79ed146da70.png)

-Figure 1: Machine learning vs deep learning    source: projectpro
+Figure 1: Machine learning vs deep learning    source: <a href="https://www.projectpro.io/article/deep-learning-vs-machine-learning-whats-the-difference/414#toc-5">projectpro</a>

 a.
 CIFAR-10 Description
     The CIFAR-10 dataset (Canadian Institute for Advanced Research, 10 classes) is a subset of